 This created a depressing pattern of driving past the area I wanted to the next exit, turning around to get to the park, and then turning around again afterwards to head back west.

 The pattern continued until Bonneville.

 The most notable parks in this stretch contain waterfalls.

 As noted above, the gorge has high walls of volcanic rock.

-Streams can’t cut through this rock very quickly, so they reach the edge and fall off instead creating classic hanging valleys [see
+Streams can’t cut through this rock very quickly, so they reach the edge and fall off instead creating classic hanging valleys (see Welcome to Wonderland

 The famous Bonneville Dam on the Columbia River, from the Historic Highway trail.

 grounds of the historic Columbia Gorge Hotel

 in 1921 to serve travelers on the newly built highway through the gorge (more on it later).

 They let people see the falls during daylight hours.